garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/EA Tools.md

 They allow users to capture the interrelationships and interdependencies within and between an ecosystem of partners, operating models, capabilities, people, processes, information, and applications and technologies.

 They provide a central repository to capture data and metadata about the [[artifact(s)]] that an enterprise cares about, and their related life cycles.

-Models represent the relationships between these artifacts and are themselves treated as assets that help describe and shape the future of the enterprise.
+Models represent the relationships between these [[artifact(s)]] and are themselves treated as assets that help describe and shape the future of the enterprise.

 EA tools provide a means to model the business and IT aspects of the enterprise in support of business outcome delivery.
 Doing so requires the collaboration of multiple stakeholders across the organization — each playing a different role at a different time.
 The models and methods used by